vmware/powershell-module-for-vmware-cloud-foundation/docs/functions/Certificates/Get-VCFCertificate.md

 ```

 ### Description
-Get latest generated certificate(s) in a domain
+The Get-VCFCertificate cmdlet gets the latest generated certificate(s) in a domain

 ### Examples
 #### Example 1